JardaniWorld/alx-low_level_programming/0x08-recursion/README.md

-This code returns the natural square root of a number
+This code executes to evaluate a prime number